jarco0204/inverte-client-v2/README.md

 ### How to Run?

+1. yarn install \
-1. yarn start
+2. yarn start

 ### Back-End

-This app has a backe-end with AWS Amplify.
+This app has a backend with AWS Amplify.
 The appId is dw3m3x2i8gouy and it's under the name of inverteClientV2

 #### Cognito Authentication